1536 Connecticut Ave. NW

 In regard to the famous Albert M. Chop Clearance Letter and the Chop Letter to Henry Holt & Company here is the clearance list referred to in both letters.
 Items, dates, and locations are exactly as found in the original.
-Added click-on links take you to the detailed reports with any corrected data.
+The live click-on links take you to the detailed reports with any corrected data.
 For example, Item #2 shows wrong date.
 Major Donald E. Keyhoe, later to be NICAP's director, was investigating and reporting on history being made on the UFO subject.
-His status report turned out to be, "Flying Saucers From Outer Space" in 1953.
-This page is still under construction.
+His status report turned out to be, "Flying Saucers From Outer Space" in 1953. tion.

 1. Laredo Air Force Base, Tex., December 4, 1952.
 Air Force pilot's "fight" with a UFO.

 2. North Atlantic area, August 29, 1952".
 Three disc shaped objects seen during tracking of a balloon.

 3. Santa Ana, Calif., January 9, 1953.
 B-29 pilots saw rapidly moving UFO lights, bluish white, in formation.

 4. Pesque Isle, Maine; Jan.
 29, 1953.
 Pilots of an F-94 and two other fighter aircraft sighted a dark gray object, with a very definite oval shape.

 5. Hempstead, Long Island; October 29, 1952.
 Two F-94s; very strong statement on object's maneuvering, high speed, that it seemed to be controlled.

 6. Duncanville, Tex., January 6, 1953.
 Strange lighted object seen by CAA tower operator and others.

 7. Goose Bay Air Force Base, Labrador, December 15, 1952.
 Two Air Force crews got a momentary radar lock on a strange object.
 One pilot had seen similar object before, on November 26, 1952.